vjaakola/Data-Science/Sparkify/README.md

 3. Sparkify_AWS_EMR
 The whole process including ETL, EDA, feature engineering, machine learning models and conclusions.
 Processed in AWS EMR cluster.

+## 5. Results

+Three models were built: Logistic Regression Classifier, Random Forest Classifier, and Gradient Boosted Tree Classifier.
+As we evaluated the models with Cross-Validation and fine-tuned hyperparameters, we find out the best model.
+The best model was Random Forest Classifier with metrics F1-score 0.765, accuracy 0.769, areaUnderROC: 82.94%.